nitad54448/yappari-5-1/README.md

 You are encouraged to contribute to this help file, you can send it to me or fork it on Github.
 As much as I like programming, writing documentation is boring.
 A short tutorial is included in the help pdf file which is installed with the exe file.
 Otherwise, the most updated description of the program is always here on this page.
 It is generally a good idea to read a help file before using the program, but if you are in a hurry, this is what you should do :

-  - select string delimiter on the Parameters page (essential, if you are using MFLI csv or 3 columns file)
+  - select string delimiter on the Parameters page (essential, if you are reading MFLI csv, 3 columns file or a user defined format)
   - read some data
   - build a model
   - fit